 Update 02/14/2020: It was brought to our attention that this TV requires an external 8k "upgrader" box in order to accept 8k signals from external devices.
 There was a small information sheet included in the box, but we didn't notice it.
 LG provides the upgrader box free of charge, so we've ordered one, and will update the review once we receive it.

 The 75SM9970PUA has exceptionally low input lag and feels very responsive, as long as you're in 'Game' mode.
-Unfortunately, we couldn't get it to run in 4k @ 120Hz or in native 8k, as we haven't yet received the 8k upgrader box.
 To display proper chroma 4:4:4 with low input lag, you have to change the input icon on the Home dashboard to 'PC'.
-Auto Low Latency mode only works with compatible devices such as the Xbox One, and needs to be activated for the input in which the console is plugged in.
+Auto Low Latency mode only works with compatible devices such as the Xbox One and needs to be activated for the input in which the console is plugged in.
+If you want something similar but with a lower input lag, then check out the LG NANO99 8k.